Your browser version is outdated. We recommend that you update your browser to the latest version.

 There were many tube radios built from the early 1930's well into the 1960's that work well, but receive only AM broadcasts.
 The AM band has fewer and fewer stations, and are generally "Talk Radio".
 How easy would it be to convert one of these radios to FM?

 Well, FM is fundamentally different than AM, so it's not just a matter of changing the frequency at which the radio operates.
 I have devised circuits that you can plug into your working radio (replacing 1 or 2 tubes) to convert it to FM operation.
 They do not require modification to the radio itself, so will not affect the radio's value as an antique.
 These can be built by someone with an intermediate understanding of analog electronics.
+The 5th even has custom boards, making it even easier to reproduce.

 First version, circa 2003 FM_Converter